williamkapke/nodeirc/README.md

 Be grateful for this gift.
 They have no obligation to cater to the Node.js community.
 (And that's OK!)

 You should probably have a decent knowledge of v8 if asking here.

+#### Info for Moderators

+Here is a guide with some tips on how to effectively moderate and deal with trolls: https://gist.github.com/maxogden/8610086